eye-division/fete-day-site/_projects/interactive-science-salon.md

     description:
 ---

-The contemporary interactive Science Salon was first staged in 2018 in&nbsp;[Grantham Museum](http://www.granthammuseum.org.uk/2018/12/05/science-salon-at-grantham-museum-feedback/) in south Lincolnshire, with exhibitions relating to voyages of discovery, Lincolnshire philosophers of the 17th century and featuring a central interactive globe tracing the voyages of Lincolnshire-born botanist Sir Joseph Banks, who, 250 years ago, travelled with Captain Cook on HMS Endeavour to Australia.&nbsp;
+The contemporary interactive Science Salon was first staged in 2018 in [Grantham Museum](http://www.granthammuseum.org.uk/2018/12/05/science-salon-at-grantham-museum-feedback/) in south Lincolnshire, with exhibitions relating to voyages of discovery, Lincolnshire philosophers of the 17th century and featuring a central interactive globe tracing the voyages of Lincolnshire-born botanist Sir Joseph Banks, who, 250 years ago, travelled with Captain Cook on HMS Endeavour to Australia.

 The Science Salon was funded by a grant from the [Heritage Lottery Fund](https://www.hlf.org.uk/) and supported by Grantham Museum and South Kesteven District Council, alongside partnerships with Grantham Civic Society, Spalding Gentlemen’s Society, Type and Forme, and the Sir Joseph Banks Society.